 - Indoor activities should be well-ventilated and windows should be open.

 - Some activities should be avoided altogether — like close-contact or indoor sports, and large gatherings or assemblies.
 Singing, chanting, or playing instruments should all be conducted outdoors.

-What about masks and maintaining healthy environments?
+CDC guidelines about about masks and maintaining healthy environments

 - All people in camp facilities should wear masks at all times, with exceptions for certain people, or for certain settings or activities, like eating and drinking or swimming.